jpdh9881/telegram-translator/README.md

 3) Create a .env file and put it in the root of this project.
 See .env_template for all the values you need.
 4) settings.js configuration
-    - the only settings you should have to change are the source and target languages (currently RU to EN)
+    - the only setting you should have to change is the target language (currently EN)

 ### Usage

 1) node ./server.js
 2) Forward a Telegram message to your translator group.
-3) The translated message should appear as a message in the group (also refer to Node console)
+3) The translated message should appear as a message in the group

 ### Troubleshooting